G3mha/ROS-knowledge/cheat_sheet_ROS.md

     - XML
     - XML Tools

-## URDF

-Universal Robot Description Format (URDF) is an XML file format used in ROS to describe all elements of a robot.
-It is used by robot_state_publisher to publish the state of the robot to tf, and by the robot_model and robot_state to represent the robot.

 ## Rviz

 Rviz is a 3D visualization tool for ROS.
 It is used to visualize the robot model, the robot state, and sensor data.
 Basically, it is limited to the robot's knowledge.